slsa-framework/slsa/use_cases.md

     -   They could create this policy on first use based on the data provided in the in-toto Provenance.
         Any significant deviations (e.g. builder changed, source repo changed) would cause failure.
 OR
     -   BarInc could _publish_ a suggested policy for users of BarImage on their website.
-5. Establish a secure choke-point that any uses of BarImage must pass through in order to be used.
+5. Establish a secure control-point that any uses of BarImage must pass through in order to be used.
     -   E.g. On import to a local Docker registry
-6. Have the choke-point check the candiate BarImage against it's provenance, checking it against the policy from #4.
+6. Have the control-point check the candiate BarImage against it's provenance, checking it against the policy from #4.
 7. Only import the container image if all the checks in #6 pass.